Indicators

 Average Interest Rate on Credit Cards

-If you carry a balance, you're paying about 20.97% annually — the highest rate ever recorded
+If you carry a balance, you're paying about 21% annually at the current average rate

 21% Q1 2026